-The Board of Directors is responsible for approving candidates for Board membership.
+Process and Criteria for Nominating Directors The Board of Directors is responsible for approving candidates for Board membership.
 The Board has adopted a Board succession planning policy which formalizes its commitment to refreshing and maintaining a group of directors with diverse perspectives and capabilities.
 The Board believes that adding fresh perspectives is critical, but also values the institutional knowledge and experience of long-serving directors.
 The Board is committed to balancing these factors through our succession plan, retirement policy and director evaluation process.

 Under our succession planning policy, the Nominating and Corporate Governance Committee maintains and reviews a Board succession plan, taking into account current composition and qualifications, Kimberly-Clark's current and expected needs, director tenure, the effectiveness of the Board and any planned or unplanned vacancies.
-In consultation with the Chairman of the Board and Chief Executive Officer and the Lead Director, the Committee screens and recruits director candidates and recommends to the Board any new appointments and nominees for election as directors at our annual meeting of stockholders.
+In consultation with the Executive Chairman of the Board and the Lead Director, the Committee screens and recruits director candidates and recommends to the Board any new appointments and nominees for election as directors at our annual meeting of stockholders.
 It also recommends nominees to fill any vacancies.
 As provided in our Certificate of Incorporation, the Board of Directors has the authority to determine the size of the Board and to fill any vacancies that occur between annual meetings of stockholders.

 The Committee may receive recommendations for Board candidates from various sources, including our directors, management and stockholders.
+This year, each of Mr. Maclin, Ms. McCoy and Ms. Shive was recommended for nomination by an Independent Director.
 The Nominating and Corporate Governance Committee periodically retains a search firm to assist it in identifying and recruiting director candidates meeting the criteria specified by the Committee.
 In addition, as described in "Corporate Governance - Stockholder Rights," our By-Laws provide for proxy access stockholder nominations of director candidates.
 Stockholders who wish to nominate directors under our proxy access By-Law should follow the instructions under "Other Information - Stockholder Director Nominees for Inclusion in Next Year's Proxy Statement."
 Stockholders who wish to nominate directors who are not intended to be included in the company's proxy materials should follow the instructions under "Other Information - Stockholder Director Nominees Not Included in Next Year's Proxy Statement."